Azure-Samples/explore-iot-operations/samples/auth-server-user-pass-mqtt/docs/debug.md

 ## Sending Http Request

-Follow [this article](https://learn.microsoft.com/en-us/azure/iot-operations/manage-mqtt-broker/howto-test-connection?tabs=portal#connect-to-the-default-listener-inside-the-cluster) to create the MQTT testing pod and connect to it.
+Follow [this article](https://learn.microsoft.com/en-us/azure/iot-operations/manage-mqtt-broker/howto-test-connection?tabs=portal#connect-to-the-default-listener-inside-the-cluster) to create the MQTT testing pod and open a shell inside.

-Once connected, follow these steps:
+Once in the shell, follow these steps:

 1. Create Http Request